webchick/webchick.tech/cly6rmtv0000709ma5r5zemvz.md

 %[https://www.youtube.com/watch?v=A2Zw4Kl3-pk]

+(*Major* shout-out here to [Dusty Chipura](https://www.vancouveradhdcoaching.com/), a renowned ADHD coach who has been *indispensably helpful* to my journey of understanding executive dysfunction, ADHD, and how to manage it. 💖)

-Since I recognize the idea of using essentially "autocomplete on steroids" to tackle real, tangible challenges with executive dysfunction might seem a bit far-fetched, I wanted to also complement that interview with a few specific, pragmatic examples (backed up with "receipts") of how I manage some of my ADHD symptoms with ChatGPT.
+Since I recognize that the idea of using essentially "autocomplete on steroids" to tackle real, tangible challenges with executive dysfunction might seem a bit far-fetched, I wanted to also complement that interview with a few specific, pragmatic examples (backed up with "receipts") of how I manage some of my ADHD symptoms with ChatGPT.

 ## Analysis Paralysis